 Online applications are much quicker and more reliable than posting paper forms to Companies House.
 You will normally receive approval within just 3-5 hours of submitting your completed change of name application – although this can vary, dependent upon the volume of applications received by Companies House at any one time.

 Getting started is simple.
 Just sign up for free and follow the on screen process to complete your company set-up.
-Using Inform Direct to submit your change of name request to Companies House is as simple as 1-2-3!
+Then use Inform Direct to submit your change of name request to Companies House for just £22 all inclusive.